koenrane/KR-new-site/content/intrinsic-power-seeking.md

 title: Agent training may teach habitual power-seeking
 permalink: dangers-of-intrinsic-power-seeking
 publish: true
-description: "Seeking power helps reach lots of goals, so that circuitry will be reinforced a lot.
+description: "Seeking power helps reach lots of goals, so that circuitry will be reinforced\
+  \ a lot.
 Possible result: the AI reflexively tries to seek power."
 tags:
   - AI
   - instrumental-convergence
   - shard-theory
+date_published: &id001 2024-10-27 19:14:04.653922
+date_updated: *id001
 ---

 The world will change.
 We will not forever be playing around with chatbots.
 Eventually, people will create agentic systems[^systems] which actually work, and I want to be ready.
 Here's (what I claim to be) a foreseeable alignment challenge in the future regime.

 Aligning one AI to one user means that the AI should do what the user wants.
 While the user might instruct the AI to e.g. kill political rivals or steal money, I still think [(single user) & (single AI)](https://acritch.com/papers/arches.pdf) alignment is a good goal.